persalteas/RNANet/README.md

 * Run DSSR on every RNA structure to get a variety of descriptors per position, describing secondary and tertiary structure.
 Basepair types annotations include intra-chain and inter-chain interactions.

 Finally, export this data from the SQLite database into flat CSV files.

+Statistical analysis of the structures:
+* Computes statistics about the amount of data from various resolutions and experimental methods (by RNA family)
+* Computes basic statistics about the frequency of (modified) nucleotides by chain and by family,
+* Computes basic statistics about the frequencies of non-canonical interactions,
+* Computes density estimations (using Gaussian mixtures) for various geometrical parameters like distances and torsion angles for different representations : all-atom, the Pyle/VFold model, and the HiRE-RNA model,
+* Computes pairwise residue distance matrices for each chain, and average + std-dev by RNA family
+* Computes sequence identity matrices for each RNA family (based on the alignments)
+* Saves covariance models (Infernal .cm files) for each RNA family

 ## Data provided